 Before founding Recordare, Michael was Manager of Advanced User Interface Technology and Senior Developer at SAP Labs, Inc. He was an architect and developer of SAP’s Employee Self Service products.
 These were SAP’s first Web products and have been licensed to over three million users.
 He managed the initial proof of concept prototypes for integrating the SAP Business Information Warehouse with the mySAP.com Workplace, as well as with geographic information systems (GIS) technology.

 Prior to SAP, Michael was Director of Engineering at Xtensory, a virtual reality startup company.
 He managed the delivery of three software products to market within fifteen months, including the XVS-Link standard device environment for virtual environments and applications.
 Before that, he was a principal engineer in Digital’s Software Usability Engineering group, one of the key industrial research groups that pioneered the usability methods taken for granted in today’s software development world.
-Michael has published extensively in the computer music and computer-human interaction literature, and has four patents for his past research.
+Michael has published extensively in the computer music and computer-human interaction literature, and has six patents.

 Michael received his B.S. and M.S. degrees in computer science from MIT.
 He researched music technology at the MIT Experimental Music Studio, one of the forerunners of the MIT Media Lab.
 His Scot software for musical score translation, originally developed for Music 11, became a standard part of the Media Lab’s Csound software package.

 Michael has sung tenor with many musical groups in the Silicon Valley and Boston areas.
 He currently sings with the West Bay Opera chorus in Palo Alto.
 From 2009 to 2013 he sang with the San Francisco Symphony Chorus, including the recording of Beethoven’s Symphony No. 9 on the SFS Media label.
 He has played the role of Pozzo in John Philip Sousa’s operetta El Capitan in a concert production with Lyric Theatre of San Jose, and sang Mephistopheles in the staged premiere of David Ahlstrom’s opera Doctor Faustus Lights the Lights at City College of San Francisco.
 Previously he has sung in choruses with the Boston Symphony, the Boston Pops, Symphony Silicon Valley in San Jose, Fremont Opera, and the Cabrillo Festival of Contemporary Music in Santa Cruz.